 The Bomber County Gateway Trust is a Registered Charity with the object of designing, constructing and installing an iconic landmark art installation on the county border of Nottinghamshire and Lincolnshire.

 The area on the A46 immediately North of Brough and close to Collingham represents the natural Gateway to Lincolnshire from the A1 and other major road networks.
 Many major approach-roads to other counties and cities in the UK feature landmark sights such as the Angel of the North in Tyne & Wear, the Horses in Falkirk, Sheffield’s proposed Man of Steel, the Kent Horse and the Wrexham Dragon.

 Lincolnshire is inextricably linked to aviation and in particular its home to the RAF in the Second World War.
 Significant among the contributions made by the county are the achievements of Bomber Command despite this section of the Royal Air Force being unfairly snubbed and maligned for a number of decades.

-Land has been secured in a prominent position so that the sculpture will be seen by more than 30,000 drivers every day on the A46.
+The Landmark will be seen by more than 30,000 drivers every day on the A46.

 The proposed structure is a mild-steel light structural frame partially clad in mild steel sheet in a similar fashion to the example of a Spitfire below.
 Once the structure takes on surface rust, the colours will be similar to the markings on an actual Lancaster.

-The support structure would be a number of structural steel lattice stands to support the Lancaster approximately 15m above the ground level.
+The support structure will be a number of structural steel lattice stands to support the Lancaster approximately 15m above the ground level.
 This would ensure that the plane appears to be flying above the horizon against the sky when viewed from road level.

 View from lay-by on A46 showing high sided trailer in Position